kassko/data-mapper/README.md

     $resultBuilder->getIterableResultIndexedByColor();
 ```

-See the section "Api details" to know how to get a ResultBuilderFactory instance.
+See the section "Api details" to know how to get a DataMapper instance.

 ### Features ###